 For the Spice King, our signature malt is from the Highlands, to produce a whisky with rich, full and spicy top notes.
 For The Hive, we use a signature malt from Speyside, giving vanilla and honeyed top notes and Peat Chimney uses an Islay signature to give top notes of sweet smoke, iodine and peat.

 All are bottled at 40% and the range has both eight and twelve year old age expressions.
-Where possible, the different whiskies are 'married' together for a period of months, allowing the fullest integration of the different malts, prior to bottling.

 You can watch Charlie Maclean tasting our blended malt range on YouTube - please click on the links below: